Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 > # Bio

-Kate Lloyd is a second-year graduate student in the Media Arts department.
-I have over 15 years of experience working in the performing arts: as a touring musician, stagecraft for theater, field recordist and sound designer for film, a foley artist for live broadcasting, and a technical director.
-I've also served as an audio/lighting engineer for live music production venues.
+Kate Lloyd, a second-year graduate student in the Media Arts department at the University of Montana, offers over 15 years of diverse experience in the performing arts.
+Her career includes being a touring musician, a stagecraft expert in theater, a field recordist, a sound designer for film, and a live broadcast foley artist.
+She notably served as a technical director and lighting engineer at The Stateroom, a prominent live music venue in Salt Lake City, Utah.
+Additionally, her role at the Red Butte Garden Amphitheater in Salt Lake City involved working directly with band managers to coordinate their transportation and other logistical needs.

-Current Work & Research @ UM: I currently serve as the Sound Studio Manager and assistant to the media equipment room.

-Last fall, I was the production manager and recording/mixing engineer for the University Graduate School Podcast, "Confluence," where I also specialized in soundscapes for sound design.
+Currently, Kate is the Sound Studio Manager at the University of Montana, where she also assists in the media equipment room.
+Her expertise was recently highlighted in her role as the production manager and recording/mixing engineer for the University Graduate School Podcast, "Confluence," where she specialized in creating immersive soundscapes for sound design.

-My current research interests include sound for games, immersive audio, and mobile applications for mental health.
+Kate's research interests are deeply rooted in the realm of sound.
+She focuses on sound for games, immersive audio, sound art, and interactive installations.
+Her work involves exploring the use of microcontrollers and sensors in conjunction with Cycling 74's Max MSP Jitter software.
+Moreover, Kate is passionate about DIY instrument creation using found objects, demonstrating her commitment to inclusivity and enabling broad participation in sound and music.

 >